-Kevin LaMarca is an associate with The Lanier Law Firm’s Houston office.
-He represents clients in a variety of civil litigation matters, including asbestos litigation, toxic torts, and wrongful death.
+Kevin LaMarca is an attorney in The Lanier Law Firm’s Houston office.
+Kevin focuses his practice on asbestos litigation, product liability, toxic torts, and personal injury cases.